mtb-fall-2017/mtb-fall-2017.github.io/books/README.md

 - A facsimile edition of a literary classic
 - A book published by B.W.
 Huebsch
 - A scholarly edition with a list of errata in it
-- A print bibliograpohy of works about a common subject
+- A print bibliography of works about a common subject or written by a common author
 - A novel with little plot summaries at the start of each chapter
 - A book of poems that is in no way a "best of" or an anthology
 - A ghostwritten autobiography